kinnala/scikit-fem/docs/advanced.rst

    >>> basis.nodal_dofs
    array([[0, 1, 2, 3, 4, 5, 6, 7]])

+This means that the first (zeroth) entry in the DOF array corresponds to the first node/vertex in the finite element mesh (see ``m.p`` for a list of nodes/vertices).

 Similarly, the DOFs corresponding to the edges and the facets of the mesh are